 The technology giant has partnered with Specialisterne, a firm that helps organisations in recruiting and supporting people on the autism spectrum.

 Belinda Sheehan, senior managing consultant at IBM client innovation centre said, “Specialisterne also work to support IBM and our new employees in their transition to employment.
-Specialisterne help us as managers understand the unique strengths of each new employee and implement strategies to help them thrive in the workplace.”
+Specialisterne helps us as managers understand the unique strengths of each new employee and implement strategies to help them thrive in the workplace.”

 Sheehan said the assessment and training program was run in March to April this year with 16 candidates.
-Ten of those were selected for full time employment at the Ballarat Client Innovation Centre.
+Ten of those were selected for full-time employment at the Ballarat Client Innovation Centre.

 There is not a made role for these individuals, IBM manages its people by finding the right person for the role, regardless of the role, according to Sheehan.

 She said, “Each person is different with different strengths and we will place people in the roles that suit their levels of capability and interest.
 IBM also support our employees with training, mentorship and education throughout their career.”

 Anam Shahab, desk service consultant at IBM who works at the Ballarat centre said as more and more of these children graduate and become a part of the workforce, it is imperative for IBM to hire neurodivergent individuals.

 She said, “This not only helps to strengthen and continue IBM’s story and long history of hiring diverse individuals but also remain competitive.”